6bee/Remote.Linq/README.md

 * Build remote complex linq query services (arbitrary linq query including joins, groupings, aggregations, projections, etc.)

 ### Scope:
-In contrast to [re-linq](https://github.com/re-motion/Relinq), this project enables serialization and deserialization of expression trees and apply linq expressions to other linq providers e.g linq-to-object, linq-to-entity, etc.
+In contrast to [re-linq](https://github.com/re-motion/Relinq), this project enables serialization and deserialization of expression trees and applying LINQ expressions to other LINQ providers e.g linq-to-object, linq-to-entity, etc.

 This is typically used to store and reload or simply transfer expressions to a service where it’s applied against a data source for querying.

-The API makes it super easy to implement a custom service allowing linq queries defined on a client to be executed on a server.
+The API makes it super easy to implement a custom service allowing LINQ queries defined on a client to be executed on a server.

 ## Sample